-We are RoboGals.
-We are a volunteering society whose aim is to teach young girls and minorities all about STEM subjects!
-RoboGals is an international society with groups in 30+ countries around the world. we have collectivly taught over 100,000 girls and counting!
-We run engineering and technology workshops, free-of-charge, in our local community, focusing on encouraging girls from primary to secondary school to explore an interest, as well as cultivate self-confidence, in these areas.
-Find out more about the worldwide robogals community here: robogals.org Robogals is open to everyone!
+We are RoboGals, a volunteering society dedicated to inspiring young girls and minorities to discover the world of STEM.
+Part of an international network spanning over 30 countries, we have collectively taught more than 100,000 girls, and counting!
+Through our free engineering and technology workshops, we engage with our local community, encouraging students from primary and secondary schools to explore their interests, build skills, and grow in self-confidence within these fields.
+You don’t have to be female, and you don’t have to be studying engineering or science.
+We’ll train you in everything you’ll need to know.
+Come to just our events, come to one workshop, or come to them all!
+Everyone is welcome :) Find out more about the worldwide robogals community here: robogals.org • Help us deliver workshops at primary or secondary schools - with all transport costs covered, and always free pizza at Senate after!
+Robogals is open to everyone!
 Membership is free and training to become a volunteer is provided without you needing any experience.
-For the school visits you will need a DBS check, however this can be obtained through the SU at no charge There is a gender disparity in the STEM workforce as well as at higher education across the globe: Australia: Women make up 28% of the STEM workforce in Australia, with only 14% in engineering The aim of robogals is to get more young girls insprired about careers in STEM fields, in order to promote a culture of inclusion and diversity in engineering.
-Robogals socials are a great way to meet likeminded people who want to inspire the next generation to acheive greatness.
-Previous socials have included movie nights, lego sessions and quiz nights.
+For the school visits you will need a DBS check, however this can be obtained through the SU at no charge Across the globe, women are still underrepresented in STEM: At RoboGals, we work to change this.
+By running free engineering and technology workshops for girls and minorities, we aim to spark curiosity, build confidence, and create a more inclusive future in STEM, especially in engineering, where diversity is most lacking.
+Robogals socials are a great way to meet people.
+Previous socials have included movie nights, lego sessions, and quiz nights.
 All with free pizza of course :) Here are some pictures of a previous give it a go session.
 President - Avani Maindola Vice President - Shimoli Shah Secretary - Joseph Mace Treasurer - James Burdon Technical Liasons Offcier - Chaitanya Khajuria Events Officer - Fijelicia Fernandes School Liaisons Offcier - Kalpita Saravanakumar Social Media Officer - Emma Tonge Diversity and Inclusion Officer - Sara Caro Email: RoboGalsuob@gmail.com Instagram : @robogals_uob WhatsApp Group : RobogalsMembers Do you want to inspire the next generation of engineers?

 Well you have found the right place!
 Welcome to RoboGals